panditdhamdhere/Compose/README.md

    **Guideline:** Repeat yourself when it makes your code easier to read and understand.
 Use DRY sparingly and only to make code more readable by removing a lot of unnecessary duplication.

-4. Compose is an onchain smart contract library.